Absence of cosmological constant problem in special relativistic field theory of gravity: Introduction

 \section{Introduction}

-The fact that vacuum zero-point energies of matter do not gravitate can be considered as the only available glance to the realm of quantum gravity with which we have been experimentally rewarded up to now.
-However, the application of effective field theory arguments to the combination of general relativity and the standard model of particle physics makes think that what is reasonable from the theoretical perspective is, indeed, the contrary \cite{Weinberg1989,Burguess2013}.
-Finding a mechanism which can forbid these energies to gravitate, while keeping intact the low-energy physics as to pass the stringent experimental tests on deviations from general relativity, is what is usually known as the cosmological constant problem \cite{Weinberg1989,Burguess2013,Martin2012}.\footnote{Here we do not address the issue of determining the actual value of the cosmological constant by means of first-principles calculations, but to alleviate this tension.}
+The lack of gravitating properties of vacuum zero-point energies of matter can be considered as the only available glance to the realm of quantum gravity with which we have been experimentally rewarded up to now.
+However, the application of effective field theory arguments to the combination of the standard model of particle physics and general relativity strongly suggests that what is reasonable from the theoretical perspective is, indeed, the contrary \cite{Weinberg1989,Burgess2013,Polchinski2006}.
+The cosmological constant problem \cite{Weinberg1989,Burgess2013,Polchinski2006,Martin2012} is usually defined as the problem of finding a mechanism that forbids these energies to gravitate (or, more formally, prevents semiclassical radiative corrections to modify the value ultimately taken by the cosmological constant) while, at the same time, respects the low-energy physics in order to guarantee that no contradictions arise with the stringent experimental tests on deviations from general relativity.

-The mainstream school of thought is that this problem would be solved in the framework of a consistent theory of quantum gravity.
-It is also common the theoretical expectation that the would-be theory of quantum gravity should lead exactly to general relativity in the long-wavelength limit \cite{Carlip2013}.
-This motivates the search of different mechanisms which can avoid the cosmological constant problem while keeping the structure of general relativity intact.
-After a long search there is no compelling model and, moreover, they usually involve unknown physics \cite{Burguess2013}.
-With a totally different spirit, here we argue that there exists a solution to the cosmological constant problem which only rests on the well-settled principles of quantum field theory in flat spacetime, with the proposal that gravity is mediated by a helicity $\pm2$ graviton, and the equivalence principle as reformulated by Weinberg \cite{Weinberg1964b}.
+It is generally expected that this problem can only be solved within a theoretical framework that combines the principles of general relativity and quantum mechanics.
+At the same time, any quantum gravity theory must reproduce the known classical laws of physics, and hence lead to general relativity in the long-wavelength limit \cite{Carlip2012}.
+This has led to several attempts to find mechanisms that can avoid this problem, while maintaining the structure of general relativity intact.
+It is fair to say that, after decades of research, there is no completely satisfactory model that satisfies these requirements; moreover, any of these attempts includes unknown physics \cite{Burgess2013}.
+The spirit of the present discussion is different.
+Here, we start from the well-established principles of quantum field theory in flat spacetime, namely the observation that gravity is mediated by gravitons, as well as the equivalence principle as reformulated by Weinberg \cite{Weinberg1964b}, and follow these principles to their ultimate consequences.
+The starting point for our discussion is then the special relativistic setting pioneered by Feynman and others in their investigations about the quantum properties of the gravitational interaction \cite{Feynman2002}.